-Exactly one year ago, we took the big leap to buy an RV and start a cross-continent road trip.
-25,901 miles through 42 states and 3 Canadian provinces later, we can say it’s been an absolutely life-changing experience.
+On April 13th 2017, we took the big leap to buy an RV and start a cross-continent road trip.
+67,183 miles through 47 states and 6 Canadian provinces later, we can say it’s been an absolutely life-changing experience.
 We’ve hiked glaciers, scuba dived a barrier reef, roamed with buffalo, slept in rain forests, wine tasted in vineyards, made snow angels on the continental divide, chased a total solar eclipse, and had adventures every single day.
 A camper offers freedom like we’ve never seen before.
-But life’s not always Instagram-worthy, when you’re living in a 104-square-foot camper without air conditioning with the same person 24/7 and relying on a 33-year-old vehicle for your mobility and shelter.
+But life’s not always Instagram-worthy, when you’re living in a 104-square-foot camper without air conditioning with the same person 24/7 and relying on a 35-year-old vehicle for your mobility and shelter.
 We’ve had our share of breakdowns of the motor (and the mind) living in a camper, but we’ve also learned a ton and are feeling stronger than ever!
-For our first anniversary with Buddy the Camper, we’ve come up with 10 beautiful benefits and 5 ugly truths about life in a little RV.
+For our anniversary with Buddy the Camper, we’ve come up with 10 beautiful benefits and 5 ugly truths about life in a little RV.

 The Camper Community

 Since the beginning of our HoneyTrek (Jan.
 2012, for those who are new here.
 Welcome!), we’ve been a member of Couchsurfing, a world-wide community that opens up their homes to travelers for the love of cultural exchange.
 Little did we know there are similar communities for RV-ers!
-Boondockers Welcome has over 1,200 hosts in the States who offer up a piece of their land or driveway simply to help and meet cool travelers.
-Our first BW experience was at one of the most fantastical ranches owned by a pair of Nascar decal designers that made Buddy a custom logo!
+Boondockers Welcome has over 2,000 hosts in North America who offer up a piece of their land or driveway simply to help and meet cool travelers.
+Our first BW experience was at one of the most fantastical ranches owned by a pair of NASCAR decal designers that made Buddy a custom logo!
 (Read the full story here, it’s pretty incredible).
-Then there’s Harvest Hosts: a network of organic farms and wineries that host RV-ers in exchange for buying some of their fresh produce or libations.
+Then there’s Harvest Hosts (15% off via our link): a network of organic farms and wineries that host RV-ers in exchange for buying some of their fresh produce or libations.
 (Okay, twist our arm!)
-We’ve stayed at a winery in British Columbia, a veggie farm in the Everglades, a craft brewery in Louisiana, and have over 500 more to choose from across the continent!
+We’ve stayed at a winery in British Columbia, a veggie farm in the Everglades, a craft brewery in Louisiana, and have over 1,100 more to choose from across the continent!

 The Bad: People outside the RV-loving community sometimes think you’re a hippy or trailer trash.